-- Ensuring that jury duty is managed legally is an important aspect of managing employees.
+- Handling jury duty legally is a crucial aspect of managing employees.

 - There are no federal laws on jury pay, but some states require you to pay employees while they serve on a jury.

 - Understanding jury duty laws helps you develop a policy that works for team members and your organization.

 - This article is for small business owners and organizational leaders who want to learn how to manage jury duty and understand their legal obligations.

 When an employee is summoned for jury duty, what is legally required of their employer?
 Jury duty laws differ between states, so business owners must understand their employees’ rights and rules about compensation and time off for jury duty in their area.

 Here’s what you need to know about managing jury duty and creating a policy for paying employees for the time they serve as they fulfill their civic obligations.